WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==
+= 3.2.14 - TBD -
+- Fixed: Undefined key "color" if background preset was not chosen.

 = 3.2.13 - 15.07.2025 -
 - Fixed: Star rating icons were not displaying correctly due to an escaping issue.